tgteacher/BigData-LA1/ASSIGNMENT.md

 ## Task

-Write a Python script that counts the number of trees treated in each park and prints a list of "park: count" pairs ordered alphabetically by the park name.
+Write a Python script that counts the number of trees treated in each park and prints a list of "park,count" pairs in a CSV manner ordered alphabetically by the park name.
 Every element in the list must be printed on a new line.

 ## Required syntax

-`uniq_parks_counts.py <data_file>`
+`def uniq_parks_counts(<data_file>)`

 ## Test